 What has changed for Turkish citizens

-According tothe new regulation, Turkish citizens may once again enter Montenegro without a visa, but they will be allowed to stay in the country for no more than 30 days.
+According to the new regulation, Turkish citizens can once again enter Montenegro without a visa, but they will be able to stay in the country for no more than 30 days.
 Previously, the visa-free regime allowed stays of up to 90 days, but it was temporarily suspended.

-The authorities emphasize that reducing the length of stay is a preventive measure aimed at lowering the risks of illegal migration.
-At the same time, if the security situation worsens, Montenegro reserves the right toreintroduce the visa regime.
+The authorities emphasize that shortening the length of stay is a preventive measure aimed at reducing the risks of illegal migration.
+At the same time, if the security situation worsens, Montenegro reserves the right to reintroduce the visa regime.

 Enhanced control and cooperation with Turkey